Cleveland Stadium: Concerts

 In addition to sporting events, the stadium hosted a number of other events including concerts.
-The first concert held at the stadium, featuring the Beatles, took place in 1966.
+The first concert held at the stadium, featuring the Beatles, took place on August 14,1966.
 From 1974 to 1980, the World Series of Rock concerts were held each summer featuring acts such as the Rolling Stones, Pink Floyd, the Beach Boys, AC/DC and Aerosmith.
 The Rolling Stones' July 1, 1978 concert of 82,238 attendees was reportedly the first concert to gross over $1 million.

 In the 1980s and 1990s, the stadium hosted concerts by the Jacksons, Bruce Springsteen, U2, Genesis, the Who and Paul McCartney, plus more concerts by Pink Floyd and the Rolling Stones.

 On September 2, 1995, the opening of the Rock and Roll Hall of Fame was celebrated with an all-star concert which featured Chuck Berry, Bob Dylan, Aretha Franklin, Jerry Lee Lewis and others.

 Religious events

 The stadium also hosted numerous religious services.
 Its most heavily attended event was the Roman Catholic Church's Seventh Eucharistic Congress, hosted by the Diocese of Cleveland in 1935, which attracted 75,000 to a midnight mass on September 24, 1935, and an estimated 125,000 to Eucharistic service the following day.
 One of the stadium's last events was a Billy Graham crusade, held in 1994.